Xiao97Wang/Graphical-User-Interface-for-Tensor-Network-contraction/README.md

 ###############################################

-use the following code to open the graphical User interface:
+Download the single .py file with the latest version (v002), then use the following code to open the graphical User interface:

 python GUI_TN_contraction_v002.py